 Apple's smallest professional computer is nearing its inevitable redesign after the 16-inch MacBook Pro received a screen-size update in late 2019.
-A new 13-inch MacBook Pro with Apple Silicon released in November, putting into question when a 14-inch MacBook Pro could potentially launch in 2021.
+A new 13-inch MacBook Pro with Apple Silicon was released in November which puts the "14-inch MacBook Pro" launch into question.

 Apple's custom processors have powered iPhone and iPad for years, and now they are being used in the Mac.
 The late 2020 13-inch MacBook Pro uses the Apple-made M1 chip, which improves performance over the 10th-generation Intel chips in the early 2020 equivalents.
 The version of the M1 in the new MacBook Pro has an eight-core CPU and an eight-core GPU.
 Apple says the new notebook is up to 2.8x faster with 5x faster graphics than its early 2020 counterpart.

-The 14-inch MacBook Pro would likely include either a higher-powered M1 chip or new Apple Silicon updated for 2021.
+The "14-inch MacBook Pro" would likely include either a higher-powered "M1X" chip or new Apple Silicon like an "M2" updated for 2021.

 After years of the butterfly keyboard's increased failure rates and reported stickiness and repeating keys, Apple finally found a suitable replacement in the 2020 MacBook updates.
 The Magic Keyboard uses a new scissor-switch mechanism, which has 1mm of travel and appears to be more resilient than its predecessor.

 The 13-inch MacBook Pro finally received this new keyboard in its early 2020 refresh, and Apple retained the mechanism for the late 2020 MacBook models.
-It would return in the 14-inch model in 2021.
+Apple will likely continue to use the Magic Keyboard in any future models.

-As with the other Touch Bar MacBook Pro, the 14-inch model is expected to include a physical escape key.
+As with the other MacBook Pro with Touch Bar, the 14-inch model is expected to include a physical escape key.
 User frustration over a digital escape key, one without tactile feedback that could disappear during use, must have been heard loud and clear.

 Each device with a Magic Keyboard has keys that are spaced slightly further apart for better ergonomics.
 There is a distinctive click to the keyboard, but it is not as loud as the 2016 butterfly mechanism.